-For this study, we adopted the investigation framework described by Robson [14].
-According to the framework, both the purpose of a study and the theory guiding the study will form as guidance when developing the actual research questions.
+For this study, we adopted the investigation framework described by Robson [15].
+According to the framework, both the purpose of a study and the theory guiding the study should form as guidance when developing the actual research questions.
 The substance and the form of the research questions form the basis when deciding on suitable investigation method and sampling strategy.

 Purpose: The main objective of this study was to investigate the typical set of industrial requirements in development within the embedded control community in the vehicle domain.
-The results were expected to form a foundation for further research on tool support, design, analysis and synthesis of embedded real-time systems using multiple execution models.
+The results are expected to form a foundation for further research on tool support, design, analysis and synthesis of embedded real-time systems using multiple execution models.

-Theories: We believe that there has been little effort done to encapsulate novel theories by supporting development tools and techniques in the industrial domain.
-This results in complex designs and overly utilised systems, where valuable resources such as processing time and memory consumption are unnecessarily wasted.
-We believe that there is a need for more sophisticated development support compromising of additional tool support and more domain and application specific development platform, resulting in a more resource efficient run-time structure.
-The development platform should aim at handling complexity by relieving the developer of too low details while preserving predictability as well as flexibility in the runtime structure.
+Theories: Our experience is that there has been little effort done to encapsulate novel theories by supporting development tools and techniques in the industrial domain.
+Traditionally, the development of these systems tends to focus on the safety critical parts, which constitutes a small fraction of the total system functionality.
+Homogenous development methods are often used for both the safety-critical and the non-critical functionality in the systems.
+This results in unnecessary complex designs and over utilised systems, where valuable resources such as processing time and memory resources are wasted.
+We believe that there is a need for more sophisticated development support compromising of additional tool support and more domain and application specific development platforms, resulting in a more heterogeneous development environment and resource efficient runtime structure.
+The development platform should aim at handling complexity by relieving the developer of too low details while preserving predictability for core functionality as well as flexibility for less critical functionality in the run-time structure.